Lyther/MoreTradition---Reborn/README.md

 **Planet Decision Making**

 * [Tweak] One Heart Tradition: One Heart no longer has a duration limit, but takes effect when it is enabled until it is removed.
-Removing One Heart Tradition will cost 100 influence and will lose 1 influence for each population on the planet.
+Removing One Heart Tradition will cost 100 influences and will lose 1 influence for each population on the planet.

 **Population Traits**

 * [Tweak] Artificial Psychic/Special Prosthetic traits can be added to Machine and Synthetic populations.

+**Traditional**

+* Microminiature
+  * [Adjusted] Microscopic Tradition will unlock Microscopic Tech for both S and M slots at once.
+  * [New] Added Microscopic Arc Emitter and Microscopic Light Spear for the L slot.
+  * [New] Microscale Tradition will unlock the Brilliant Energy Emitter in slot T when completed.

 ## Issues that are still being fixed

-There are a few issues I've noticed during play so far, some of which have been fixed, but others of which have not yet had time to be tweaked.
+I've noticed a few issues during play so far, some of which have been fixed, but others have not yet had time to be tweaked.

+* English localization translation - 15%
+* The capital's traditions are adapted to events such as capital relocation and loss of capital - 0%

-If you find any other bugs/bug/issues, please feel free to give feedback in the comment section and I will fix them as soon as possible.
+If you find any other bugs/issues, please feel free to give feedback in the comment section and I will fix them as soon as possible.

 ## Balance Adjustment